sipeki/fishvan/README.md

 Morning stand ups were held with development team members.
 To review yesterday and the day ahead and report any blockers.
 Each taking weekly turns at Scrum Master reporting back to the overall PM.
 The stand ups were very beneficial and enabled the transfer of knowledge and focus.

 ####MoSCoW
 MoSCoW prioritisation technique used to define the Epic’s.

-Must - Epic Sprint, Should - Epic Sprint, Could - Epic Sprint and Won’t - Epic Sprint
+* Must - Epic Sprint
+* Should - Epic Sprint
+* Could - Epic Sprint
+* Won’t - Epic Sprint

 ## Design